 Which is good… because all three of the kids have had FPIES in one variation or the other.
 Even now, my oldest two have two triggers, and the baby has quite a few, but we go to Disney World knowing that we can find safe food.

-Here’s a pic of our very first character meal after learning about F.P.I.E.S.
+Here’s a pic of our very first character meal after learning about F.P.I.E.S. (and you can see all the ones since on my instagram!)

 But I’ve got serious anxiety about vacationing- FPIES SUCKS